 As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal control.
 Section 404 of the Sarbanes-Oxley Act of 2002 requires that we evaluate and determine the effectiveness of our internal control over financial reporting and provide a management report on our internal controls on an annual basis.
 If we have material weaknesses in our internal control over financial reporting, we may not detect errors on a timely basis and our consolidated financial statements may be materially misstated.
 We will need to maintain and enhance the systems, processes and documentation necessary to comply with Section 404 of the Sarbanes-Oxley Act as we grow, and we will require additional management and staff resources to do so.
 Additionally, even if we conclude our internal controls are effective for a given period, we may in the future identify one or more material weaknesses in our internal controls, in which case our management will be unable to conclude that our internal control over financial reporting is effective.
-We are also required to include an attestation report from our independent registered public accounting firm on the effectiveness of our internal controls, require or will require us to incorporate additional controls to such businesses, which may be difficult, costly and time-consuming.
-Even if our management concludes that our internal control over financial reporting to weaknesses with respect to our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed.
+We are also required to include an attestation report from our independent registered public accounting firm on the effectiveness of our internal control over financial reporting annually.
+Further, our recent acquisition of C2i which was a private company and was not subject to audits of internal controls, require or will require us to incorporate additional controls to such businesses, which may be difficult, costly and time-consuming.
+Even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm may conclude that there are material weaknesses with respect to our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed.